3ll3d00d/ezbeq/README.md

 Found 2x4HD with serial 911112 at ws://localhost/devices/1/ws [hw_id: 10, dsp_version: 100]
 ```

+Using, and controlling, multiple devices independently is supported but does require use of the `options` key in order to direct commands to the right device.
+Precise configuration of this option depends on the minidsp-rs setup so is out of scope of this readme.
+Typical configuration would involve use of the `--tcp` option combined with changes to `minidsp.toml` as mentioned in the [minidsp-rs docs](https://minidsp-rs.pages.dev/daemon/tcp#multiple-devices).

+For reference, a community provided example configuration guide can be found via [avs](https://www.avsforum.com/threads/ezbeq-use-and-development-discussion.3181732/page-170#post-62257128)

 A full list of supported models is provided below.

 ##### Minidsp Variants